SafeExamBrowser/seb-testing/mac/2.1.3/README.md

 Here you can find the current pre-release build of the next release of SEB for macOS.
 You can support us by testing the pre-release version and give feedback in our forum or by creating an issue here on our GitHub page.

+New in SEB 2.1.3GM for macOS:

+- Now refusing to start an exam which hasn't been submitted properly before, displaying lock screen including log entries from the previously interrupted exam.
+- Now preventing that SIGSTOP could be used to freeze SEB and to cheat undiscovered.
+- Added new setting to allow SEB installation in user's ~/Applications folder.
+By default, it's now only allowed to start SEB from the /Applications folder.
+- Fixed SEB crashing when using Teach URL Filter feature by properly releasing the preferences window including the Network / Filter table view.
+- Added Win Registry setting insideSebEnableNetworkConnectionSelector to Security pane and Settings.
+- Updated German localization.

 New in SEB 2.1.3pre1 for macOS:
 - Added new Config Key, which can be generated server-side and doesn't change if same settings are loaded in a new SEB version which adds new setting keys.
 - Added browser user agent suffix setting option.